We have found a new home. My thanks to Edward Hanna for his fantastic work to achieve this.

 I have printed the trees on FTM, scanned them with my hand-held scanner, saved them back onto the computer and then imported them to the website.
 I am sorry that they are a bit wobbly and cheap looking and out of focus.

 I have used Paint to clean up and tidy up most of the trees; the few left looking yukky are the Canadian ones.
-I AM working to tidy them up.
-There are a lot of people to put on and I am finding new information thanks to Ancestry so that is holding me back a bit.
-Hopefully I will have them complete by Christmas.
+I have tried to tidy them up.

 Memorable Manitobans www.mhs.mb.ca/docs/people/prominent.shtml